ethereum/eth-wiki/roadmap/istanbul.md

 - Is there are need to prove with testing that static jumps from 615 are faster that dynamic jumps, given there are [significant benefits in contract security analysis (as per Neville Grech)](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/58) which arguably are the main benefit to be had?
 - Are there serious technical concerns that require 615 to be split into separate EIPs (First subroutines then static jumps)?
 - While 615 introduces ten new opcodes, which [Bryant Eisenbach](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/39) and [Nick Johnson](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/31) though was a large number.
 The [opcodes are mapped to similar functional elements in eWASM](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/44) which will help with the EVM->eWASM transition.
 Are Bryan and Nick happy with this?
+  - Can someone explain how does this help eWASM?

 #### Probable path forward
 - Prepare for Istanbul: 615 and [1702 - See under Specification -> Contract Deployment -> Alternative Design](https://eips.ethereum.org/EIPS/eip-1702))